Olim1337/Python-ML/README.md

-# Python
+# Andrew NG Machine Learning Python implementation

-Andrew Ng Machine Learning EX1 : Demonstration of a gradient descent algorithm to run a linear regression.
+EX1 : Demonstration of a gradient descent algorithm to run a linear regression.